-The 6 Best Air Exercise Bikes That You Should Know About
+The 6 Proven Air Exercise Bikes of 2021

 A fitness journey can take many shapes and forms.
 One such form is that of an air bike.
 These bikes allow for cardio workouts when someone either is unable or simply doesn’t feel like doing a workout on a treadmill or an elliptical.
 Using the air generated by the biker, it creates more resistance the faster the biker pedals.
 Of course, with a variety of these bikes out there and only more on the way, it can be confusing as to what the best air bike is.
 Luckily, that’s what we’re here for.
 We’ve combed through the many air resistance bikes out there and have pulled out the top 6 among them.
 These ranks are decided by which of them have the best air bike reviews, as well as other factors like the stability, handle grip design, size, and noise level.
 The aforementioned factors are some of the most critical that we have found that influences whether or not an air bike can be considered an effective one.